 If you would like to register but do not need to see the doctor for the moment you can submit your forms by email (firstname.lastname@example.org) or post.
 All registration forms need to be submitted with a completed New Patient Questionnaire which is available for adults or for under 12s.
 If you are a visitor and need to see a doctor you can sign on as a temporary resident and temporary registration forms are available within our download section at the bottom of this page.

-You do not need to provide proof of your address or photographic ID to register with this practice, but if you do have it, it can be helpful to ensure that we have the correct spelling of names/addresses etc.
+You do not need to provide proof of your address or photographic ID in order to register with this practice, but if you do have it, it can be helpful to ensure that we have the correct spelling of names/addresses etc.

 All new permanent patients are offered a New Patient Check with the practice nurse when they first join the practice.